skitscript/specification/readme.md

 `Red and green`

+##### Disallowed Characters

+The following characters are not permitted in identifiers as they may otherwise be ambiguous in some contexts:

+- `,`

 ##### Elimination

 It is an error to give an identifier which is completely eliminated by the above